Securing the Green Budget

 • Increasing resources for the state agencies overseeing climate and clean energy action to ensure that Department of Public Utilities (DPU), Department of Energy Resources (DOER), and Executive Office of Energy and Environmental Affairs (EEA) are adequately staffed to facilitate our net-zero transformation.

-FY25 Green Budget Priorities
+Successes in the FY25 Green Budget

-• Department of Environmental Protection (2200-0100): $54,555,032 ($2,516,841 increase over FY24)
+• $54.4 million for the Department of Environmental Protection ($2.3 million increase over FY24)

-• Executive Office of Energy and Environmental Affairs (2000-0100): $21,446,415
+• $21 million for administration of the Executive Office of Energy & Environmental Affairs (Level to FY24)